 Portfolio Valuation.
 Investments are stated at value in the accompanying financial statements.
 Listed equity securities are valued at the closing price on the exchange or market on which the security is primarily traded (the "Primary Market") at the valuation time.
 If the security did not trade on the Primary Market, it shall be valued at the closing price on another comparable exchange where it trades at the valuation time.
 If there are no such closing prices, the security shall be valued at the mean between the most recent highest bid and lowest ask prices at the valuation time.
 Investments in short-term debt securities having a maturity of 60 days or less are valued at amortized cost if their term to maturity from the date of purchase was less than 60 days, or by amortizing their value on the 61st day prior to maturity if their term to maturity from the date of purchase when acquired by the Fund was more than 60 days.
 Other assets and securities for which no quotations are readily available will be valued in good faith at fair value using methods determined by the Board of Directors.
 These methods include, but are not limited to, the fundamental analytical data relating to the investment; the nature and duration of restrictions in the market in which they are traded (including the time needed to dispose of the security, methods of soliciting offers and mechanics of transfer); the evaluation of the forces which influence the market in which these securities may be purchased or sold, including the economic outlook and the condition of the industry in which the issuer participates and sum of the parts methodology.
 The Fund has a Valuation Committee comprised of independent directors which oversees the valuation of portfolio securities.
+Any securities or other assets for which market quotations are not readily available are valued at their fair value pursuant to policies and procedures adopted pursuant to Rule 2a-5 under the 1940 Act.

 Investment Transactions and Investment Income.
 The cost of investments sold is determined by use of the specific identification method for both financial reporting and income tax purposes.
 Interest income, including the accretion of discount and amortization of premium on investments, is recorded on an accrual basis; dividend income is recorded on the ex-dividend date or, using reasonable diligence, when known to the Fund.
 The collectibility of income receivable from foreign securities is evaluated periodically, and any resulting allowances for uncollectible amounts are reflected currently in the determination of investment income.
-There was no allowance for uncollectible amounts at January 31, 2023.
+There was no allowance for uncollectible amounts at January 31, 2024.